-Maintain a good outlook of things, learn to laugh through life’s hardships and not to take it too seriously and you’ll live longer and happier.
-Obvious common-sense aside, here are some straightforward tips and products that can help you to best prevent and manage accidents with an ostomy in your normal day-to-day life.
+Maintain a good outlook of things, learning to laugh through life’s hardships can ensure that you’ll live longer and happier.
+But all proverbial optimism aside, here are some straightforward tips and products that can help you to best prevent and manage accidents with an ostomy in your normal day-to-day life.

 Leaks happen, and they happen at the point of least resistance.
 Nobody wants a leaky stoma, but it happens.
 With some prep and care, you can manage leaky stomas effectively.
-Here are some tips to better manage leaks:
+Here are some tips to best manage leaks with an Ostomy:

-1) Change your Products –Stomas come in all shapes and sizes, so maybe the particular product you’re using isn’t the best for your individual stoma.
+- Change to New Products – Stomas come in all shapes and sizes, so maybe the particular product you’re using isn’t the best for your individual stoma.
 For example, some stomas are retracted in the skin, so they’re more prone to leaking when attaching an appliance.
-While a standard barrier/wafer can cause leaks with retracted stomas, a convex-shaped wafer/barrier adds extra protection for these types of stomas.
+A convex-shaped wafer/barrier adds extra protection for these types of stomas.
 There are also moldable seals, powders, adhesives, and wipes all designed to help leaks and manage stoma issues.
-Know the options available to you and discover what best suits your individual needs.
+Knowing the options available to you and discover what best suits your individual needs.
 It never hurts to ask a manufacturer for samples of specific products you think may help, or to ask nurses & physicians about the types of products available.
 We have many posts on ostomy products on Ostomy Guide, here’s a buyer’s guide for ostomy supplies with illustrations and explanations on the basic features of ostomy products.

-2) Drain or Change Regularly – Take the opportunities you have to empty or change your pouches when available.
-You should empty a drainable pouch when it’s 1/3 full, but whether you’re 1/3 full or not it doesn’t matter; if you’re an active person, it is always best to drain when you have the chance.
+- Drain or Change Regularly – Take the opportunities you have to empty or change your pouches when available.
+As a good practice, empty a drainable pouch when it’s 1/3 full, but whether you’re 1/3 full or not it doesn’t matter; if you’re an active person, it is always best to drain when you have the chance to do so.

-4) Patch it up – If you’re in a real bind and you’re leaking, find out exactly where the leak is coming from and see if you can patch it or clog it with something.
-Typically, leaks form underneath the barrier because the adhesive comes loose.
+- Patch it up – If you’re in a bind and your ostomy pouch is leaking, find out exactly where the leak is coming from and see if you can patch it or clog it with something.
+Most commonly, leaks form underneath the barrier because the adhesive comes loose.
 Strapping this down with a strong tape like duct tape (yes, it does fix everything!), or stuffing a napkin in there can buy you enough extra time to get to a bathroom to minimize leaks and manage your ostomy.

-5) Proper Clothing –If you’re walking a lot, wear clothes that give your stoma and appliances some breathing room.
-You’ll decrease the friction of the clothing against the baseplate (which can cause edges to come loose), and decrease the irritation of the baseplate against the skin.
-If you want a little extra protection for this, you may consider Ostomy Armor, a unique product designed to protect a stoma and appliance. http://www.ostomyarmor.com
+- Proper Clothing – If you walk a lot, wear clothes that allow your stoma and appliances some breathing room.
+You’ll decrease friction of the clothing against the baseplate (which can cause edges to come loose), and decrease irritation of the baseplate against the skin.
+If you want extra protection for this, you may consider Ostomy Armor a unique product designed to protect a stoma and appliance.

 There are numerous stories where someone’s ostomy pouch has exploded or leaked while sleeping, causing a big mess, like this poor guy.
 But even if you catch it before a mess is made, you’ll still have to interrupt your sleep to manage your ostomy.
 Right now, here are the two tips I can think of: